kevinwang408/Robotic-Arm-Billiards-Competition/README.md

 ### Robot Control

-- **Robot Control:**
+The robot control module is responsible for executing the selected shot.
+Its main workflow is:

+1. **Hit Point Calculation**
+    - Uses the vector from the cue ball to the collision point on the target billiard ball to determine the precise hit point for the robotic arm.

+2. **Arm Manipulation and Execution**
-    - Interfaces with the robotic arm hardware.
+    - Moves the robotic arm to the assigned position based on the calculated hit point and path planning results.
-    - Executes the planned trajectories in real-time based on the output from the path planning module.
+    - Executes the shot by striking the cue ball at the correct location and direction.

 **Tech Stack:**
 - Language: C++